-This post shows you what to see in Krakow Old Town in one day.
-Krakow in the south of Poland is the country’s former royal capital, full of art and culture.
+This post will show you what to see in Krakow Old Town in one day.
+Krakow in the south of Poland is the country’s former royal capital and full of art, history and culture.
 Walking in Krakow Old Town is like stepping back in time.

-What about the trumpeter playing from the top of the church tower – every hour and in all directions – to make sure everybody knows the time?
+What about the trumpeter playing from the top of the church tower – every hour and into all directions – to make sure that everybody knows what the time is?

-What about the Main Square, the largest medieval square in Europe, and what about the Jagellonian University, one of the world’s oldest universities?
+What about the huge Main Square, the largest medieval square in Europe, and what about the historic Jagellonian University, one of the world’s oldest?

-The Old Town definitely is the most interesting part of Krakow so try to find your Krakow hotel right in the Old Town.
-It might be difficult since most Krakow hotels are outside the historic core of the city.
+As the historic old town is the most interesting part of Krakow, try to find a hotel right there.
+It might, however, be a bit difficult as most Krakow hotels are outside the historic city core.

-We had good luck, we found a big, airy apartment with an inner court balcony and windows to both sides of the building to provide fresh air in the extreme summer heat that prevailed in Krakow at the time we were visiting.
-Our apartment was in a medieval townhouse in a central location in the Old Town.
+We had good luck, finding a big, airy private apartment with an inner court balcony and windows to both sides of the building.
+That gave us a lot of fresh air in the extreme summer heat that prevailed in Krakow at the time we were visiting.
+Our apartment was in a medieval townhouse in a central location.
 Perfect!
-So we went to explore Krakow.
+So now let’s go and look at the city:

 Itinerary: Krakow Old Town in One Day

-My Krakow walking itinerary begins at the most famous Old Town gate, St. Florian’s Gate in the north and goes to the Main Square and south to the Wawel Hill.
-So like for most visitors, our first stop was the Main Square.
+This Krakow walking itinerary begins at the most famous Old Town gate, St. Florian’s Gate in the north and goes to the Main Square and south to Wawel Hill.
+So like most visitors, we first went to the Main Square.

 Krakow Old Town Main Square

 This is the place all of us want to see in Krakow.
-Each year three million guests from Poland and abroad visit Krakow Old Town and its main square.
+At least when year three million guests, coming from Poland and abroad visit the main square every year.

-The square is packed with people, always, and there are dozens of outdoor cafés, pubs and restaurants along the Square.
-So many that it’s hard to choose where to start, and where to head next.
+The square is packed with people, always, and an endless row of outdoor cafes, pubs and restaurants line its sides.
+They are so many that it’s hard to choose where to start, and where to head next.

-There are street musicians in every corner, and like in Prague, most of them play classical music.
+There are street musicians in every corner, and like in Prague, most of them playing classical music.
 So medieval and so beautiful!

-Like centuries ago there is a small market, stalls selling flowers and street food.
-And there is the 16th century Cloth Hall standing in the middle.
-And like before, the trumpeter climbs to the church tower to play a tone, every single hour of the day.
+Like centuries ago there is a small market where stalls are selling flowers and street food.
+Then there is the 16th century Cloth Hall standing in the middle of it all.
+And like before, there’s a trumpeter climbing to the church tower to play a tone, every single hour of the day.

-Many locals tried to sell us concert tickets and we bought tickets to a Royal Chamber Orchestra Concert in the tiny St. Adalbert’s Church the same night.
+Many locals approached us wanting to sell us concert tickets and we finally gave up and got tickets to a Royal Chamber Orchestra Concert in the tiny St. Adalbert’s Church the same night.

-We were wondering if we would like it but it turned out to be an excellent concert and we enjoyed the orchestra so much.
-The St. Adalbert’s Church is very small and only takes a handful of people but if you go to Krakow, try to get tickets to this specific concert.
-It is good.
+We were wondering if we would like the concert at all, but it turned out to be a fantastic experience and we loved how they played.
+The St. Adalbert’s Church so tiny that it only takes a handful of people.
+But if you go to Krakow, try to get tickets to this specific concert.
+It’s really good.

-There is also another good concert, in St. Peter and St. Paul’s Church.
-You’ll find the place walking south from the Main Square along the Grodzka Street and tickets are sold outside the chuch.
+We also found another good concert, in St. Peter and St. Paul’s Church.
+You’ll find the place walking south along the Grodzka Street from the Main Square.
+You can buy tickets to the concert right outside the church.

-Even if you’re not familiar with classical music you should go to a concert, in Krakow!
+Even if you’re not familiar with classical music you should try it, in Krakow!

-At night Grodzka Street becomes a dining street and you will find rows of good restaurants to have dinner after the concerts.
-Dine outdoors if the weather permits and watch the crowds walking.
-And the Krakow horses.
+At night Grodzka Street transforms to a dining street with loads of good restaurants where to dine after the nights’ concerts.
+If the weather permits dine outdoors and watch people walking by.
+And watch Krakow horses and carriages.

 Krakow Old Town Streets

-We even did the 4 km walk along the green belt that surrounds the Old Town.
-The ring is called Planty.
-You can see the green belt on the map.
+We even did the 4 km walk along the green belt surrounding the Old Town.
+Its a ring-formed belt called Planty.
+You can clearly see the green belt on any Krakow map.

-The Planty leads to the Wawel Hill in the south and to the Jagellonian University in the west.
-It also leads you to Krakow train station and to a modern shopping mall at the north edge of the Old Town.
+The Planty takes you to Wawel Hill in the south and to Jagellonian University in the west.
+It also leads to the train station and to a modern shopping mall at the north edge of the Old Town.

-Walking south towards the Wawel Hill you can find nice small museums and art galleries hiding in the streetside buildings, sometimes in the corridors and back yards.
-There are also many sites associated with Pope John Paul II who before being elected Pope was the Archbishop of Krakow.
+Walking south towards Wawel Hill you will find many small museums and art galleries hiding in the streetside buildings, sometimes in the corridors and back yards.
+There are also many sites associated with Pope John Paul II who, before being elected Pope, was the Archbishop of Krakow.

-Wawel Hill is a Polish national symbol, if any.
-The Royal Castle on Wawel Hill has been the residence of Polish kings, for centuries.
+Wawel Hill if any is a Polish national symbol.
+For centuries the Royal Castle on the hill has been the residence of Polish kings.

 In the Royal Castle visit the staterooms, the Royal apartment and the Crown Treasury.

-Outside the castle you can visit the Cathedral and the Cathedral Museum.
-From the hill you also get a great view of the river Wisla that makes a sharp turn at this point, and of course you have the views to the Old Town.
+Outside the castle go and see the Cathedral and the Cathedral Museum.
+From the hill you also get a panorama of the river Wisla that makes a sharp turn right here.
+And of course you will get a bird’s ‘eye view of the Old Town.

-Walk back to the city and you will come to an old famous university, the Jagellonian University, spread over many blocks in the Krakow Old Town.
-The university is really old, it was established in the 14th century.
+Walk back to the city and you will come to the old, famous Jagellonian University, spread over many blocks in the oldest quarters of Krakow.
+This university is exceptionally old, being established in the 14th century.

-On a shady yard we found fine statues of former professors and a passage with a decorated roof took us to the inner court of the university’s oldest building, the Collegium Maius.
+On a shady yard we found fine statues of former professors.
+Then, a narrow passage with a fine, decorated roof took us to the inner court of the university’s oldest building, Collegium Maius.

 Collegium Maius Guided Tour

 From the inner courtyard you can take a guided tour of the Collegium Maius.
-A guided tour is the only way to get in and you should in fact book your tour time in advance.
+That’s the only way to get in and you should book your tour time in advance to get one.

 As we didn’t book a tour in advance there only was a Polish language tour available, of which we didn’t understand a word.
-But that was ok, I always bring my guide book and despite not understanding what the guide said we could see all the splendor!
-Collegium Maius is another must see in Krakow.
+But we didn’t mind that, I always bring my guide book and despite not understanding what the guide said we could see all the splendor.
+Collegium Maius is fantastic and a must see in Krakow.

-The guided tour takes you to many historic halls like the impressive Aula and another hall with a Renaissance ceiling and full of portraits of former kings and university rectors.
+The guided tour takes you to historic halls like the impressive Aula and a hall with a Renaissance ceiling full of portraits of former kings and university rectors.

-The Collegium Maius still has the astronomic instruments once used by Copernicus who was a student here and they also have Copernicus manuscripts.
-And they have the oldest existing globe that has the continent of America.
+The Jagellonian University Collegium Maius also has the astronomic instruments once used by Copernicus who was one of the students in this famous school.
+They also have original Copernicus manuscripts and the oldest existing globe containing the continent of America.

 Krakow Food Market

 Here are some more photos on Krakow Old Town and its food market.
 For us, it was now time to catch the train to the airport.
 We would hive liked to stay longer, but had to travel on.

 We took the train to the airport since it was a lot easier for us to find a train than the right bus stop.
-In Krakow the train doesn’t go all the way to the airport but there’s a shuttle bus to the terminals from the closest station.
+In Krakow, however, the train doesn’t go all the way to the airport, but there’s a shuttle bus leaving to the airport terminals from the station next to the airport.

-Buying the right train tickets in the machine speaking Polish turned out to be a hard task for us, but there was an old man who came and helped us for a little coin.
-We gave the rest of our zlotys and we left Krakow.
+Buying the right kind of train tickets in a machine only speaking Polish turned out to be too demanding.
+As we were wondering what we should do, an old man that came to us and offered his help for a little coin.
+We got the tickets, gave him the rest of our zlotys and we left Krakow.
 I really liked his business idea.

-Now we had seen the top sights of Krakow Old Town in one day, you can see a lot in half a weekend.
-We were happy for what we had seen, knowing there’s much more to see in Krakow, the former historic capital of Poland.
+Now we had seen the top sights of Krakow Old Town in just one day and were happy for what we had seen.
+Yet knowing there’s much more to see in this historic city, the former capital of Poland.